owen-melville/photo-reactor/README.md

 <b>Steps:</b>
   1. Mount the power board and solder in a 1000 Ohm resistor between the power and ground sides.
 This creates a power port.
 The GND side represents your ground, and 5V your high voltage.
+  2. Solder the circuit diagram above.
+Solder wires into the open circles for the fan power and ground.
+These will go to the 4-pin connector to the fan.
+  3. For each Fan Control Board, solder wires into the "FAN" and "TACH" ports, the other ends will go to the 4-pin connector to the fan.
+  4. For each Fan Control Board, attach a Grove to Fan Board Connector.
+This will connect to the RPi.
+  5. Take the power, ground, tach, and fan wires and connect them to a 4-pin connector that complements the one you created for your fans in step 3b-4.

 <b><h2> Step 3f: Combine the Electronics </b></h2>

+We need to connect the boards to the raspberry pi, which controls them.
+Optionally, you can choose to house them in the 3D printed holder, the parts of which you would need to print.
+This housing is only to keep the electronics tidy, and is not needed.

+<b>Parts Required:</b>
+- Assembled Fan Board
+- Assembled LED Board
+- Raspberry Pi Pico WH
+- Grove Shield for Pico
+- Usb B Micro B to Usb A cable
+- Power supplies (x2)
+- (Optional): 3D Printed electronics housing

+<b>Steps:</b>
+  1. (Optional) Print the electronics housing.
+See the table below for the parts and a photo of the assembled housing.

 <b><h1>Step 4: Operate the Photoreactor: </b></h1>